vectordotdev/vector/website/docs/reference/sources/socket.md

 ### address

-The address to listen for connections on, or "systemd#N" to use the Nth socket passed by systemd socket activation.
+The address to listen for connections on, or &quot;systemd#N&quot; to use the Nth socket passed by systemd socket activation.

 </Field>